ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 9. Remove the display module again.
 10. Remove the remaining protective film from the foam stickers.
 11. Feed the FPC cables of the display module through the PCB and attach the display module such that it aligns with the markings on the PCB (while silk screen).
+See the [dedicated chapter below](#operating-the-fpc-connectors) on how to correctly open & close the FPC connectors.

 <iframe width="480" height="300" src="https://www.youtube.com/embed/AL6-BsUyV6k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>